 Most of the times Bert Geiger is nice about India, and when he complains those complaints are genuine like unhygienic conditions or no sense of time or quality.
 We still face these issues.
 However, at one place, I see a hint of racism when he says – these men whose wives wore only Saris, were not educated in quality demand of Euro-American markets.
 What has the wives wearing Sari has to do with men not adhering to quality standards.
 At another place, he mentions that flower garlands that he was offered were later distributed to workers of the factory for them to offer to deities in their homes – shows a complete lack of respect for the culture.

 For all have a genius for something, for laughter or dancing or living…

 Everyone was hoping that a change in fashion direction would encourage women to buy again – how I wish women knew this ugly truth of the fashion industry.

 Language is easy.
-There are too many details of bank accounts and numbers that kind of alienates as a reader.
+There are too many details of bank accounts and numbers that kind of alienates you as a reader.
 I could only understand that life of a designer is dependent on different labels hiring him.
 He is a puppet in the hands of the label.
 I wish the author had focussed a bit more on the creative part of his craft.
-I wish I could learn a bit more about the design angles – how the designs are made for a specific group of people.
+I wish I could learn a bit more about the design angles.
+How the designs are made for a specific group of people.
 Having said that, the author does mention that his aim of writing this book was to tell the future designers that it is not easy to be a designer.
 If you are entering this field for the visible glamor, be aware of what goes behind the scenes.